The "Priest" They Called Him: Artwork and packaging

 The cover artwork and treatment was by Mark Trunz, who also took the picture of Cobain.
 Krist Novoselic is featured on the cover as the Priest.
 The picture of Burroughs was taken by Gus Van Sant for his book 108 Photographs.
 Steve Connell created the jacket design.

 The original 10-inch record is one-sided, with cover art completely covering the disc along with a hand written number, while the flip-side features etched autographs of Cobain and Burroughs: "William S. Burroughs" and "Kurtis Donald Cȯhbaine".
 The release details "TK 92-10044" are etched in the inner groove of Side A.

 The 10-inch vinyl reissue has cover art in black and white in the center on side one, which contains the audio.
 Side two has their autographs.

 Recording

 William Burroughs recorded at Red House Studios in Lawrence, Kansas, on September 25, 1992.
 It was engineered by Brad Murphy.
 Cobain's guitar part was recorded in November 1992.
 Barrett Jones pushed the record button straight to DAT at Laundry Room Studios in Seattle, Washington.
 The mixdown was engineered by Ed Rose with James Grauerholz at Red House Studios; Grauerholtz also produced.
 Thor Lindsay served as executive producer.

+Release

+10,000 copies were released on black vinyl, 10,000 on picture discs, 5,000 regular discs, and 5,000 with yellow vinyl on the B-side.
+All of the discs were hand numbered.

+Reception

+A July 1993 review in CMJ magazine by Beth Renaud stated that "This nearly 10-minute story is another from the endless box of junkie tales, black with Burroughs' macabre, low-key humor.
+Behind his unmistakeable voice is Cobain's over-frought guitar work, a la Steve Fisk's weirdo accompaniment to the Steven Jesse Bernstein album".
+In 1993, the release received airplay on college radio in the United States.
+Billboard reported that sales of the release increased after Cobain's death in 1994.